-Despite this hood being flatter than the prototype, I still lose some potential depth of cut with my cheap router.
+Even though this hood is flatter than the prototype, I still lose some potential depth of cut with my cheap router.
 Because I can cut tenons in increments, the maximum length of a tenon is only limited by how far the router bit extends beyond the collet, not by the length of the bit's cutting edge.

-But Mac Sheldon, who distributes the pantorouters in the US recommends using a Porter Cable router with the pantorouter, and even sent me one.
-Aside from being a better quality router, this router has a longer cylindrical body, and a longer collet on the front, so that depth of cut is not limited by the dust collection hood.
+But Mac Sheldon, who distributes the pantorouters in the US recommends using a Porter Cable router with the pantorouter.
+He sent me one.
+Aside from better quality, this router also has a longer cylindrical body and a longer collet on the front so that depth of cut is not limited by the dust collection hood.

 You can buy the dust collection hood separately from the pantorouter.
 It should also be possible to attach it to the front of a homemade wooden pantorouter as well (but not the pantorouter XL), but I haven't tried this yet.

 The hood is, unfortunately, rather expensive at $150 US.
 Why so much?
 Kuldeep tells me that getting the tooling made cost $20,000.
 It's a three piece injection mold, highly polished.
 And a jig for ultrasonic welding the halves together had to be made.
 And even per unit, it costs over $20 to get the plastic made, and the brush adds another $25.
 And with small production volumes, it's hard to amortize the high up-front costs.
-Most things most of us buy are made by the million in China.
+The things we buy the most are made by the million in China.
 This is not one of those.